Bushell-lab/drip_seq/README.md

 3. A correlation plot of coverage against transcriptional activity.
 4. A heatmap of a 40kb region centred on the break sites and ordered from highest transcriptional activity to lowest.

-In addition, csv files are writted continaing the data used to generate the boxplots, the associated statistical tests and the correlation tests.
+In addition, csv files are written continaing the data used to generate the boxplots, the associated statistical tests and the correlation tests.